myestro/darknet/README.md

   * Options enabled in Makefile
   * Did the unit test run?
-  * Platform being used (OS version, GPU type, CUDA version, and OpenCV version)
+  * Platform being used (OS version, GPU type, OpenCL version, and OpenCV version)

 # Darknet-cpp for Windows #